huynhanpo/temperature/README.md

-🌡️ Ambient Temp Tracker
-Ambient Temp Tracker is an embedded temperature monitoring and control system based on the ATmega328P microcontroller.
-It continuously measures ambient temperature, displays real-time readings on a 1602 LCD, and automatically regulates the temperature by activating a cooling fan or a heating lamp to keep it within a desired range.

-🔧 Features
-Real-time temperature monitoring
-Automatic temperature regulation (fan/heater control) LCD1602 display interface
-Threshold-based response system
-Fully functional prototype with PCB designed in Altium Firmware developed using Arduino IDE

-📦 Project Highlights
-Designed with cost and component constraints in mind.
-Full system design from specifications,requirements to hardware implementation.
-Ideal for learning about embedded systems, control logic, and environmental sensing.
+Ambient Temp Tracker is an embedded system project designed to monitor and regulate ambient temperature using the ATmega328P microcontroller.
+The system continuously measures temperature and displays real-time values on a 1602 LCD screen.
+When the temperature goes beyond a defined threshold, it automatically activates a cooling fan or a heating lamp to bring the environment back to the desired range.
+The project was developed through a complete engineering workflow, starting from defining system specifications and cost constraints, selecting appropriate components, to building a fully functional prototype.
+The firmware was written in Arduino IDE, and the printed circuit board (PCB) was designed using Altium.
+This project serves as a practical example of environmental monitoring, embedded system design, and temperature control in real-time applications.